top of page

 Keonhi Son

-In my Habilitation project, I examine the origins of women's economic and social rights in advanced capitalist societies, tracing the socio-economic and political factors that historically shaped state governance of women's labor from the late 19th to the mid-20th century.
-My single-authored papers, published in Comparative Political Studies, Journal of European Public Policy, and Journal of Social Policy, provide novel evidence of women's significant political influence on gender policymaking under specific institutional settings and political landscapes.
+In my Habilitation project, I examine the historical origins of women's labor and social rights in advanced capitalist societies, tracing the socio-economic and political factors that historically shaped state governance of women's labor from the late 19th to the mid-20th century.
+My papers, published in Comparative Political Studies, Journal of European Public Policy, and Journal of Social Policy, provide novel evidence of women's significant political influence on gender policymaking under specific institutional settings and political landscapes.
 They demonstrate that the descriptive representation of women in parliaments helped shape the contours of women's social rights shortly after women attained suffrage.
 Related works explore the political interests of female parliamentarians, women's movements, and female voters, as well as their strategies for advocating gender policies in the early 20th century.

 I hold a Ph.D. from the Bremen International Graduate School of Social Sciences (BIGSSS).
 I previously visited the Max Planck Institute for the Study of Societies and is currently a visiting scholar at Sciences Po, Paris.